IODevelopers/hacktoberfest/README.md

   - Anyone with a github account and signed up for [Hacktoberfest](https://hacktoberfest.digitalocean.com/)
 - Who are you and why are you doing this?
   - We are a team of students [IODevelopers](https://github.com/IODevelopers).
 We are doing this because we love open source and Hacktoberfest.
-We want to make it easier for people to get started with Hacktoberfest and Open source.
+We want to make it easier for people to get started with Hacktoberfest and Open Source.
 - How do I track my progress?
   - Log in with your GitHub account at [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to check your progress and stats.
 - I completed 5 PRs.
 When will I receive my t-shirt?